Skip to main content

 Tooling ecosystemMassiveLargeGrowing

 My default recommendation: start with REST.
-It is the simplest, most widely understood, and best-supported approach.
-Move to GraphQL when you have multiple clients with different data needs, or when REST's over-fetching/under-fetching becomes a genuine problem.
+Simplest.
+Most widely understood.
+Best-supported.
+Move to GraphQL when you have multiple clients with different data needs, or when REST's over-fetching/under-fetching becomes a genuine problem — not a theoretical one.
 Use tRPC when you control both ends and both are TypeScript.

 Share